KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

     3. Create variables for the remaining colors in your site.
 It is common to name your color variables according the color name.
 Things like `$turquoise`, `$white`, `$dark-purple`, etc.

+###Normalizing
-2. We'll start with normalizing the styling.
+1. We'll start with normalizing the styling.
 This is necessary to help things look consistent across browsers (ie. Microsoft Edge, Google Chrome, Internet Explorer, Safari, etc.) as each browser implements features at different times or somtimes slightly different than how the others do.

     1. If necessary, open the _ _normalize.scss_ file.